2026 travel guide to victoria bc

 • Majority of visitors: women over 44, typically traveling in pairs

 With accessible transportation, mild weather, and walkable neighborhoods, Victoria appeals to travelers looking for a mix of relaxation and discovery.
-This Victoria, BC Travel Guide includes everything you need to plan your stay.

 Victoria harbour from the ferry crossing on the Clipper